KyleFord76063/GitTraining/09-Blame/readme.md

 4. line number
 5. line content

 This seems useful, right?
 But wait, we can do more!
-We all know that it shouldn't be done but it's still is.
+We all know that it shouldn't be done but it still is.
 Copy&paste programming is sad reality and can really complicate finding out who originaly wrote what line and where.
 But git to the rescue!
 First let's run blame on `MyWindowsApp/dll.txt` to see the result:

 	$ git blame MyWindowsApp/dll.txt
 	e2385cf8 (Wolf 2016-03-31 01:34:40 +0200 1) // Added during git workshop